situmtech/situm-android-getting-started/README.md

-### Optional step 5: location and runtime permissions <a name="locationpermissions"><a/>
+### <a name="locationpermissions"><a/> Optional step 5: location and runtime permissions
 When we work on features that involve the use of the smartphone location, we need to add fine location permission to the manifest:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 ```
 Also, ensure to check the Android Runtime permissions.
-[More info](https://developer.android.com/training/permissions/requesting.html)
+[More info](https://developer.android.com/training/permissions/requesting.html) .